jandrogv/TFG-Files/README.md

 - **Scripts**: This folder includes the R scripts used for data processing, analysis, and visualization.

 ### Dashboards
 This project utilizes interactive dashboards created with Power BI Desktop.
+The dashboards available are Dashboard_Español, which is in Spanish, and Dashboard_Multilanguage, the same dashboard but can be translated into English, French, Italian, German, and Spanish.
 To access and interact with these dashboards, please follow the instructions below:

 1. **Installation**: Download and install Power BI Desktop.
 Note that a Microsoft educational or business account is required for download.
 2. **Usage**: Once installed, you can open the dashboard files to explore the data visualizations.